w3f/polkadot-wiki/docs/learn/learn-nominator.md

 but can be modified via governance.
 If more than
 {{ polkadot: <RPC network="polkadot" path="query.staking.maxNominatorRewardedPerValidator" defaultValue={256}/> :polkadot }}
 {{ kusama: <RPC network="kusama" path="query.staking.maxNominatorRewardedPerValidator" defaultValue={256}/> :kusama }}
 nominators nominate the same validator, it is "oversubscribed", and only the top
 {{ polkadot: <RPC network="polkadot" path="query.staking.maxNominatorRewardedPerValidator" defaultValue={256}/> :polkadot }}
 {{ kusama: <RPC network="kusama" path="query.staking.maxNominatorRewardedPerValidator" defaultValue={256}/> :kusama }}
 staked nominators (ranked by amount of stake) are paid rewards.
 Other nominators will receive no rewards for that era, although their stake will still be used to calculate entry into the active validator set.

 Although it is difficult to determine exactly how many nominators will nominate a given validator in the next era, one can estimate based on the current number of nominators.
-A validator with only 5 nominators in this era, for instance, is unlikely to have more than {{ polkadot_max_nominators }} in the next era.
+A validator with only 5 nominators in this era, for instance, is unlikely to have more than
+{{ polkadot: <RPC network="polkadot" path="query.staking.maxNominatorRewardedPerValidator" defaultValue={256}/> :polkadot }}
+{{ kusama: <RPC network="kusama" path="query.staking.maxNominatorRewardedPerValidator" defaultValue={256}/> :kusama }}
+in the next era.
 An already-oversubscribed validator with 1000 nominators this era, however, is very likely to be oversubscribed in the next era as well.

 ### The Election Solution Set